+ACCESSING STUDENT RECORDS

+A parent may review their child's student records.
+These records include:

+- Attendance records,

+- Test scores,

+- Grades,

+- Disciplinary records,

+- Counseling records,

+- Psychological records,

-ACCESSING STUDENT RECORDS A parent may review their child's student records.
-These records include: Attendance records, Test scores, Grades, Disciplinary records, Counseling records, Psychological records, Applications for admission, Health and immunization information, Other medical records, Teacher and school counselor evaluations, Reports of behavioral patterns, Records relating to assistance provided for learning difficulties, including information collected regarding any intervention strategies used with your child, as the term intervention strategy is defined by law, State assessment instruments that have been administered to your child, andTeaching materials and tests used in your child's classroom.
+- Applications for admission,

+- Health and immunization information,

+- Other medical records,

+- Teacher and school counselor evaluations,

+- Reports of behavioral patterns,

+- Records relating to assistance provided for learning difficulties, including information collected during any intervention strategies used with your child, as the term intervention strategy is defined by law,

+- State assessment instruments that have been administered to your child,

+- Teaching materials and tests used in your child's classroom.